CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ### B. OTHER ACADEMIC OFFENCES

-Cheating on examination, tests, assignments or reports, including but not limited to:
+Cheating on examinations, tests, assignments or reports, including but not limited to:

 - Impersonating a candidate at an examination or test or in connection with any assignment in a course or availing oneself of the results of impersonation.

 - Obtaining, through theft, bribery, collusion, purchase, or other improper manner,

-    1. an examination or test paper prior to the date and time for writing the examination or test;
+    1. an examination or test paper before the date and time for writing the examination or test;

     2. academic materials belonging to another person, e.g. laboratory reports, assignments, papers, computer materials, datasets.